AdamCooke22/Module_20/README.md

 ## Usage
 To view the smart contract in action, you can view the screenshots in the "SCREENSHOTS" link below. * [SCREENSHOTS](https://github.com/AdamCooke22/module_20/tree/main/Screenshots)

+You can also view the recorded transactions with the "Execution Results" link below.
+[Execution Results](https://github.com/AdamCooke22/Module_20/blob/main/transactions_recorded.json)

 ## Contributors

 Completed by Adam Cooke